wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ### Alternate approaches

-For CPU, the parametric maxflow algorithm works well, but it is not parallelizable to GPU.
-The push-relabel algorithm is the best candidate for parallel implementation, but more optimizations are needed to get good running times on a GPU.
+For CPU, the parametric maxflow algorithm works well, but it is not yet parallelized.
+The push-relabel algorithm is currently the best candidate for parallel implementation, but more optimizations are needed to get good running times on a GPU.

 ### Gunrock implications